-\textbf{Backbone.} As the pretrained vision encoder defines the latent space for our world model, we study whether our approach can work with different encoders, a question not fully explored in prior work~\cite{bar2025navigation,peva,dino-wm}.
-We test several state-of-the-art encoders, including self-supervised image (DINOv2~\cite{DINOv2}, DINOv3~\cite{dinov3}, Web-SSL~\cite{webssl}) and video (V-JEPA 2~\cite{vjepa2}) models, and language-supervised image models (SigLIP 2~\cite{siglip2}).
+\textbf{Backbone.} As the pretrained vision encoder defines the latent space of our world model, we evaluate whether \ours generalizes across different backbones, an aspect not fully explored in prior work~\cite{bar2025navigation,peva,dino-wm}.
+We test state-of-the-art self-supervised image encoders (DINOv2~\cite{DINOv2}, DINOv3~\cite{dinov3}, Web-SSL~\cite{webssl}), video models (V-JEPA 2~\cite{vjepa2}), and language-supervised models (SigLIP 2~\cite{siglip2}).
 Keeping everything else fixed, we evaluate success rates in simulation, since latent spaces from different encoders are not directly comparable due to differing scales.
-In addition, because encoders like V-JEPA 2 and SigLIP 2 use different embedding dimensions than that of DexWM's predictor, we add learnable input and output projection layers to match the predictor’s required dimensionality.

-We find that our \ours works well with other encoders and is not limited to just DINOv2 (\Cref{fig:backbone_ablation}).
-At the same time, different encoders perform differently per task, with DINOv2 performing the best overall.
-Although \Cref{fig:backbone_ablation} highlights the modularity of DexWM with respect to the backbone, some additional tuning (such as embedding normalization) can be important for certain models like V-JEPA 2 for better performance on grasping tasks.
+In addition, because encoders like V-JEPA 2 and SigLIP 2 use different embedding dimensions than that of \ours's predictor, we add learnable input/output projections to align with the predictor. \ours performs well across backbones and is not restricted to DINOv2 (\Cref{fig:backbone_ablation}), though performance varies by task, with DINOv2 strongest overall.
+While this demonstrates \ours's modularity with respect to the backbone, additional tuning (e.g., embedding normalization) can be important for some backbones to further improve performance.

-\textbf{Controllability.} To assess the ability to follow structured physical control, we show rollouts with simple atomic actions (e.g., moving the hand up) in \Cref{fig:atomic_actions}.
-In each sequence, the right hand moves 1 cm per frame in the specified direction. \ours accurately follows these unseen atomic actions, and when the hand collides with the cup in the third row, the cup moves forward, indicating that \ours also learns basic physical interactions.

 \textbf{Hand Consistency Loss.} As detailed in \Cref{sec:training_loss}, we use the hand consistency loss as an auxiliary objective to improve fine-grained dexterity. \Cref{tab:ablation_kp} shows that adding hand consistency loss yields up to a 34\% increase in PCK@20 at 4 seconds prediction.
 Beyond open-loop rollout gains, predicted keypoints also benefit robot planning (\Cref{sec:planning}).